CambridgeDH/DH-RSE-Summer-School-2023/Day4/README.md

 **Pre-workshop preparations**:

-**Important** - do not install the trial software more than 30 days in advance of the workshop; your license will expire.
+**Important** - You must install Agisoft Metashape (Standard) before the workshop begins, but do not install the trial software more than
+30 days in advance of the workshop; your license will expire.
 The software we will be using is available at [https://www.agisoft.com/downloads/installer/](https://www.agisoft.com/downloads/installer/) and is available for Mac, Windows and Linux.
 Note that both Standard and Professional editions of Metashape allow to run the fully functional trial from the Activate Product dialog without requesting a trial key (the option Start a free 30-day